What happens after treatment for melanoma skin cancer?

 For thicker melanomas or those that had spread beyond the skin, a typical schedule might include physical exams every 3 to 6 months for 2 years, then every 3 to 12 months for the next few years.
 After that, exams are done at least once a year.
 Some doctors also recommend imaging tests such as chest x-rays or CT scans every 3 to 12 months for the first several years, especially for people who had more advanced stage disease.

-It is also important for melanoma skin cancer survivors to do regular self-exams of their skin and lymph nodes.
+It is also important for melanoma survivors to do regular self-exams of their skin and lymph nodes.
 Most doctors recommend this at least monthly.
 You should see your doctor if you find any new lump or change in your skin.
 You should also report any new symptoms (for example, pain, cough, fatigue, loss of appetite) that do not go away.
 Melanoma can sometimes come back many years after it was first treated.

-Patients with melanoma that does not go away completely with treatment will have a follow-up schedule that is based on their specific situation.
+People with melanoma that does not go away completely with treatment will have a follow-up schedule that is based on their specific situation.

 Seeing a new doctor